King Philip's War: Northern Theater (Maine and Acadia)

-Role of Dedham
+Dedham as a center of colonial operations

 During the war, men from Dedham went off to fight and several died.
-More former Dedhamites who had moved on to other towns died than men who were still living in the community, however.
 They included Robert Hinsdale, his four sons, and Jonathan Plympton who died at the Battle of Bloody Brook.
 John Plympton was burned at the stake after being marched to Canada with Quentin Stockwell.

 Zachariah Smith was passing through Dedham on April 12, 1671 when he stopped at the home of Caleb Church in the "sawmill settlement" on the banks of the Neponset River.
-The next morning he was found dead, having been shot.
-A group of praying Indians found him and suspicion fell on a group on non-Christian Nipmucs who were also heading south to Providence.
-This was the "first actual outrage of King Phillip's War."
-One of the Nipmucs, a son of Matoonas, was found guilty and hanged on Boston Common.
-For the next six years his head would be impaled on a pike at the end of the gallows as a warning to other native peoples.
-Dedham then readied its cannon, which had been issued by the colony in 1650, in preparation for an attack that never came.
+The next morning, a group of praying Indians found him shot dead, and suspicion fell on a group on Nipmucs who were heading south to Providence.
+This was the "first actual outrage of King Phillip's War".
+One of the Nipmucs, a son of Matoonas, was found guilty and hanged on Boston Common, and his head was impaled on a pike at the end of the gallows.
+Dedham then readied its cannon in preparation for an attack that never came.

-After the raid on Swansea, the colony ordered the militias of several towns, including Dedham, to have 100 soldiers ready to march out of town on an hour's notice.
+After the raid on Swansea, the colony ordered the militias of several towns to have 100 soldiers ready to march out on an hour's notice.
 Captain Daniel Henchmen took command of the men and left Boston on June 26, 1675.
 They arrived in Dedham by nightfall and the troops became worried by an eclipse of the moon, which they took as a bad omen.
-Some claimed to see native scalplocks and bows in the moon.
+Some claimed to see Indian bows in the moon.
 Dedham was largely spared from the fighting and was not attacked, but they did build a fortification and offered tax cuts to men who joined the cavalry.